Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 3. Scalability: Each individual component is assigned a unique responsibility.
 This allows changes to be made quickly without having to make changes everywhere in the code.
 For example, consider the logic of a module that is to be changed, which is being used as a submodule in several other functions.
 If the logic is a separate module, the change would only have to be made in that one module, instead of all the functions in which the usage of logic occurs.

 4. Reusability: Since the application is divided into multiple modules that are assigned a single task, they can be reused in the application multiple times whenever the need be.
 For example, an application requiring the conversion of minutes into seconds multiple times might define this conversion as a separate function, to avoid the hassle of re-writing the logic throughout the application again and again.

+###                      Cache
+A cache is a storage location where data can be stored for quick and easy access.
+Caches are used in a variety of applications, including computers, web browsers, and web servers.

+When data is stored in a cache, it is stored in a temporary location so that it can be quickly accessed.

+Caching is important because it helps improve the speed and performance of a system.

+When data is cached, it can be quickly accessed, which reduces the amount of time that a system must wait for data to be retrieved from the main memory.